r3dDoX/todomvc-vanilla-es6/README.md

 A plain [Vanilla JS](http://todomvc.com/examples/vanillajs/) implementation of a Todo-App.

-This example application is used to compare various different build tools.
-This branch is built with NPM scripts.
+This example application is used to compare various different build tools, here it is built with **NPM scripts**.

 ## Build Tool
-* NPM scritps
+* NPM scripts

+## Prerequisites
+* Node (including NPM)

 ## Relevant files
-* package.json -> scripts section
+* package.json (scripts defined in the scripts section)
+* rollup.config.js (configuration for rollup which is called from the bundle:js task)

+## Usage example
+Run `npm run build`